 • As a bass player, developing a strong sense of time is important.
 Always practice with a rhythm device whether it’s a metronome, a drum machine, or a play-along recording.

 • Start slowly.
-Focus on each note and as you gain fluidity, precision and perfect time slowly speed up the tempo.
+Focus on each note and as you gain fluidity and precision, slowly speed up the tempo.

 Learning to play any instrument is a challenge that can pay dividends for your entire lifetime.
-While you can teach yourself how to play bass, it’s a good idea especially as a beginner to study with a qualified teacher.
+While you can teach yourself how to play bass guitar for beginners, it’s a good idea to study with a qualified teacher.
 They can help you avoid bad habits and will offer direction, inspiration and encouragement to get you through challenges that may arise during your studies.

-Congratulations, you made a great choice when you decided to learn how to play bass!
-Now it’s time to get to work!!
+Congratulations, you made a great choice when you decided to learn how to play bass guitar!
+Best of luck on your musical journey!

 Photo by Sebastiaan ter Burg